travisrmetz/w251-project/README.md

 ## <a id="Train">5.0 Training the Model

 We built a Docker container to facilitate training in the cloud.
 The container is built on the base TensorFlow container [[13]](#13) and facilitates deploying instances to allow simultaneous training of models representing different spatial-temporal regions.
-Our model is written in TensorFlow and requires two inputs---one image and one floating point value identifying the time at which the image was generated.
+Our model is written in TensorFlow and requires two inputs—one image and one floating point value identifying the time at which the image was generated.

 ### 5.1 Preprocessing
 We provide a Docker container to handle the task of preprocessing images into Numpy arrays ready to be used in training.
 The container converts images into Numpy arrays with dimensions `(None, 224, 224, 1)`  with a script that leans heavily on [OpenCV](https://opencv.org) [[14]](#14).
 Images are read from a single  directory.
 The images are reduced to the the target resolution and are stacked in a single Numpy array.
 Time and true position are parsed from the input file names which follow the format `<lat>+<long>+<YYYY>-<MM>-<DD>T<hh>:<mm>:<ss>.png`.
 Date time groups are converted to `numpy.datetime64` and are normalized on `[0,1]` based on the temporal bounds on the training set.
 Latitudes and longitudes are normalized on `[0,1]` based on the maximum extent of the geographic area under consideration and formed into an array with dimensions `(None, 2)`.